Activated Carbon Price Increases 3.2% in South Korea, 2.3% in USA — Q1 2026 Update

 Recent strategic moves within the industry further illustrate evolving dynamics:

-• In September 2025, Kemira secured investment authorization to build a new activated carbon reactivation facility at its Helsingborg location in Sweden.
-The initiative was designed to strengthen the company's water treatment service capabilities across Nordic markets and address rising demand for micropollutant removal solutions in the region.
+• In September 2025, Kemira received investment approval to establish a new activated carbon reactivation facility at its Helsingborg site in Sweden, aimed at enhancing water treatment capacity across the Nordic region and addressing growing demand for micropollutant removal solutions.

 To navigate this complex landscape, stakeholders should: